 The four main Lakeside parks of Chicago are all connected by one long uninterrupted trail called the Lakefront Trail.
-Starting at Kathy Osterman Beach in North Side Chicago the Trail runs South along the entire length of Lincoln Park before passing through the Gold Coast, Grant Park, Burnham Park, Grant Park, and finally ending way down on South Side on the ar side of Jackson Park.
+Starting at Kathy Osterman Beach in North Side Chicago the Trail runs South along the entire length of Lincoln Park before passing through the Gold Coast, Grant Park, Burnham Park, and Grant Park, and finally ending way down on the South Side on the far side of Jackson Park.

-Running for over 18 Miles continuously the Lakefront trail could easily take you a full day to walk, or significantly less if you cycled or even jogged it!
+Running for over 18 Miles continuously on the Lakefront trail could easily take you a full day to walk, or significantly less if you cycled or even jogged it!
 Most people will only take on a section of the path (Unless Cycling).
 Picking the Tail up at Lincoln Park Zoo, and heading as far south as the Museum Campus is around 4 miles, or 8 if you walk back.
 The Trail encounters some beautiful vistas, buildings, and views of the City and Lake, and is well worth a morning or afternoon exploring!

 9 – Chicago Cultural Center

 An absolutely Stunning Building and a location not to miss when visiting the City, The Building houses many changing exhibits which are all free and cover a wide range of cultural interests.
 The Center itself would easily be worthy of an entrance fee but is run by the City and is free to all.